papadanku/papadanku.github.io/doc/source/blog/opticalflow.rst

 The pyramid LK algorithm consists of the following steps.

 #.
-Build the current frame’s mipmap pyramid
+Build the current frame's mipmap pyramid

    Encode the image into chromaticity with ``GetSphericalRG()``